 You may get nervous, but is your fear justified?
 What should you do if it circles your neighborhood for an uncomfortably long time?
 Is everything okay in your neighborhood?

-There could be a number of reasons why a helicopter is circling your area, but the most likely reason is that it’s performing a search and rescue mission.
+Why is there a helicopter circling around my neighborhood right now?
+There could be several reasons a helicopter is circling your area, but the most likely reason is that it’s performing a search and rescue mission.
 Other reasons could be conducting a police search, surveying damage from a natural disaster, or providing medical transport.

-This article will detail the possible reasons why a helicopter is circling your neighborhood right now and what you should do when it happens.
+This article will answer everything you need to know about why a helicopter is circling your neighborhood right now and what you should do when it happens.

 Helicopters can cause uncomfortable amounts of noise as well as a lot of anxiety.
 Not every helicopter is circling because of a crime.

-In some cases, the helicopter may be with the police or other emergency services, and they are responding to a call.
+Sometimes, the helicopter maybe with the police or other emergency services, and they respond to a call.

 In other cases, the helicopter may be part of a news team covering a story in the area.
 There are also times when a helicopter is circling over your neighborhood to save fuel.

 It may help to learn who is flying these helicopters and why they might be circling your area to ease these concerns.